 The cost of a 14 days JR Pass is 62,950 JPY (618 USD).

 Here we get a clear idea that we should not be getting a JR Pass for our 2 week classic itinerary.
-Also a tip is, as mentioned in our one day trip to Himeji, you can look at individual regional passes like Kansai Pass to help you to further save money.
+Also a tip is, as mentioned in our one day trip to Himeji, you buy a Suica Pasmo Card or individual regional passes like Kansai Pass to help you to further save money.